-A user's view of Windows 3.0 and OS/2 reveals inconsistency within the consistency ten about the relative technical merits of Microsoft Windows 3.0 versus the current version (1.2) of OS/2.
+A user's view of Windows 3.0 and OS/2 reveals inconsistency within the consistency ver the past several months, tens of thousands (perhaps hundreds of thousands) of words have been written about the relative technical merits of Microsoft Windows 3.0 versus the current version (1.2) of OS/2.
 That's the problem: The words have concentrated on the technical merits, largely ignoring what's ultimately one of the most important factors in the equation: how you use them.
 While the technical intricacies of the two packages have a crucial role in the ultimate acceptance of both packages, and which environment (or both) developers opt for, the ultimate test of both Windows 3.0 and OS/2 are how they play in Peoria, or-more important-